mouatezbenariba/Elzero-Frontend-Challenges/interests-boxes-select/README.md

 ## The Challenge

-The challenge was to build gaming profile sections.
+The challenge was to build a List of Interest Boxes.
 The design for the challenge was provided in the form of an image.

 ![Interests Boxes Select](https://elzero.org/wp-content/uploads/2022/10/interests-boxes-select.png)